7Stockapp/serverhub_dev/README.md

 ### Method 1: Install via Repository

-This is the recommended method as it ensures the package stays up-to-date.
+This method adds the ServerHub repository to your system.

 #### 1️⃣ Step 1: Download and Add the GPG Key